joakimk/minimapper/README.md

 p Repository.users.count    # => 0
 p user.errors.full_messages # Name can't be blank
 ```

+### Loading all the data you need before acting on it

+When using a data mapper like minimapper you generally want to load all data you need upfront whenever possible as you don't have lazy loading.
+It has a few benefits including avoiding N+1 queries, allowing the logic be ignorant of persistance and being more clear on what data is needed.
+We haven't gotten around to adding the inclusion syntax yet, but [it's quite simple to implement](https://gist.github.com/joakimk/5656945).

 ### Uniqueness validations and other DB validations